Biodegradable coffins and making your own coffin

 It is only right that the family should choose the style of coffin that is most fitting to the deceased person, particularly if the traditional coffin shape is not the family's choice.
 Traditional "shaped" coffins, made of hard oak or elm wood, have been used to bury people for years.
 Only since hardwood became expensive to buy did chipboard veneered coffins become the replacement because of the manufacturing costs.

-Funeral directors today use chipboard coffins finished with handles, nameplates and ornaments, which resemble brass but are generally made of plastic materials.
+Funeral directors generally use chipboard coffins finished with handles, nameplates and ornaments, which resemble brass but are generally made of plastic materials.

 Veneered coffins, when used for cremation, give off pollutants into the atmosphere and it is understood that formaldehyde is used when making the chipboard, which is also harmful to the environment.
 In recent years other coffin options have been developed, and there is now a choice of environmentally friendly coffins available to both the public and funeral directors, which meet the beliefs and needs of the bereaved.